 In the afternoon, the ship again docks at Vardø, Norway’s easternmost port.
 Weather permitting, we may invite you to experience ice bathing in the Arctic Ocean in winter.
-On board in spring, there is a presentation about shorebirds residing along the Nordic coastline.
+Onboard in spring, there is a presentation about shorebirds residing along the Nordic coastline.
 Heading south, we cruise along the Varanger peninsula to Båtsfjord, before reaching Berlevåg in the evening.
 The latter town is home to one of Norway’s most famous male choirs, consisting mainly of local fishermen.

-In the middle of the night, we dock at Mehamn, where it is possible to join an unforgettable snowmobile trip through one of Europe's most extreme and exciting natural areas during winter time.
+In the middle of the night, we dock at Mehamn, where it is possible to join an unforgettable snowmobile trip through one of Europe's most extreme and exciting natural areas during wintertime.
 Experience snow-clad valleys, fresh winter air and perhaps the mesmerising Northern Lights in the clear, starry sky.

 We then dock at Tromsø, just in time to enjoy a magical midnight concert at the Arctic Cathedral.
-In summer, you can join a midnight excursion, under the Midnight Sun, to explore Tromsø by sea in a RIB boat.
-Alternatively, a walk around the town provides you the chance to enjoy a local brew at one of the city´s many friendly pubs.
+In summer, you can join a midnight excursion, under the Midnight Sun, to explore Tromsø by the sea in a RIB boat.
+Alternatively, a walk around the town provides you with the chance to enjoy a local brew at one of the city´s many friendly pubs.